lvgl/lvgl/docs/widgets/extra/keyboard.md

 - `LV_EVENT_READY` - The *Ok* button is clicked.
 - `LV_EVENT_CANCEL` - The *Close* button is clicked.

-The keyboard has a **default event handler** callback called `lv_keyboard_def_event_cb`.
-It handles the button pressing, map changing, the assigned text area, etc.
-You can remove it and replace it with a custom event handler if you wish.
+The keyboard has a **default event handler** callback called `lv_keyboard_def_event_cb`, which handles the button pressing, map changing, the assigned text area, etc. You can remove it and replace it with a custom event handler if you wish.

 Learn more about [Events](/overview/event).